Depth lower bounds in Stabbing Planes for combinatorial principles: Introduction

 We present two new methods for proving depth lower bounds in $\SP$ which in fact are the consequence of proving length lower bounds that do not depend on the bit-size of the coefficients.

 As applications of our two methods we respectively prove: \begin{enumerate}

-\item An exponential separation between the rank in $\CP$ and the depth in $\SP$, using a new counting principle which we introduce and that we call the {\em Simple Pigeon Principle} $\SPHP$.
+\item An exponential separation between the rank\footnote{The distinction between $\CP$ depth and rank comes from the latter only counting applications of the rounding rule.} in $\CP$ and the depth in $\SP$, using a new counting principle which we introduce and that we call the {\em Simple Pigeon Principle} $\SPHP$.
 We prove that $\SPHP$ has $O(1)$ rank in $\CP$ and requires $\Omega(\log n)$ depth in $\SP$.
 Together with the results proving that Tseitin formulas requires $\Omega(n)$ rank lower bounds in $\CP$ (\cite{5authors}) and $O(\log^2n)$ upper bounds for the depth in $\SP$ (\cite{DBLP:conf/innovations/BeameFIKPPR18}), this proves an incomparability between the two measures.

-\item An almost linear lower bounds the size of $\SP$ proofs of the $\PHP^m_n$ and for Tseitin $\TS(G,\omega)$ contradictions over the complete graph.
-These lower bounds immediately give optimal $\Omega(\log n)$ lower bound for the depth of $\SP$ proofs of the corresponding principles.
+\item An almost linear lower bound on the size of $\SP$ proofs of the $\PHP^m_n$ and for Tseitin $\TS(G,\omega)$ contradictions over the complete graph.
+These lower bounds immediately give optimal $\Omega(\log n)$ lower bound for the depth of $\SP$ proofs of the corresponding principles. \item An almost linear lower bound for the size and $\Omega(\log n)$ lower bound of the depth for the the Linear Ordering Principle $\LOP_n$.